Redbox Logo

 Redbox Logo 2017-present

-In 2017, there was another logo update, but not all Redbox customers liked it.
-A wave of criticism was caused by bold type, because of which almost all letter-spacing disappeared.
+In 2017, there was another logo update, but not all Redbox customers were pleased with it.
+A wave of criticism was caused by the bold type, as a result of which almost all letter spacing disappeared.
 The thick horizontal serifs at the ends of the “r” and “x” have received little public approval.
 Many consumers didn’t like the purple dot at the end of the word.
 But all the changes were accepted because the company would not abandon the new identity and confidently moved forward.

 Font and Colors